-- Non-management directors are all those who are not officers of the company and includes such directors who are not independent by virtue of a material relationship, former status or family membership, or for any other reason. - If not all of the non-management directors are independent, listed companies should at least once a year schedule an executive session including only independent directors. - The NYSE is not requiring that a "lead" director be appointed.
+- 3. The non-management directors of listed companies must meet at regularly scheduled executive sessions without management. - Non-management directors are all those who are not officers of the company and includes such directors who are not independent by virtue of a material relationship, former status or family membership, or for any other reason. - If not all of the non-management directors are independent, listed companies should at least once a year schedule an executive session including only independent directors.

+- The NYSE is not requiring that a "lead" director be appointed.
 Non-management directors have some flexibility in how the executive sessions are to be conducted.
-Companies must either name the director chosen to preside at all such sessions (if one is selected) or, if none is selected, disclose the procedure by which the presiding director is selected for each executive session (e.g., rotation of committee chairs). - Companies must disclose the means by which interested parties can communicate with the presiding director or the non-management directors as a group. - 4.
+Companies must either name the director chosen to preside at all such sessions (if one is selected) or, if none is selected, disclose the procedure by which the presiding director is selected for each executive session (e.g., rotation of committee chairs). - Companies must disclose the means by which interested parties can communicate with the presiding director or the non-management directors as a group.
+Companies may rely for this purpose on the complaint procedures required under Rule 10A-3(b)(3). - 4.
 Listed domestic companies must have a nominating/corporate governance committee (or committees of the companies' own denomination with the same responsibilities), composed entirely of independent directors.